Feedback, feedforward & Error Correction

 A great article by Bruno Putzeys from Linear Audio Vol 1 - The F-word, or, why there is no such thing as too much feedback.
 No nonsense, factual, and technical, but also giving some historical perspectives to the often-heard notion that 'feedback sucks the life out of music'.

-The continuing story about what is voltage feedback and what is voltage feedback.
+The continuing story about what is voltage feedback and what is current feedback.

 It used to be so clear until someone started to call a specific type of opamp 'CFA' or 'CFB opamp'.
 As far as I know, the original patent was for a wideband amplifier topology.
 Then the marketing department got their hands on it and christened it 'CFA' One misunderstanding is that when you feed a signal back to a emittor that there is appreciable current flowing into or out of that emitter, and therefor it should be called 'current feedback'.
 Of course, with working feedback there is NO appreciable current - the emittor does present a low impedance, but 'the other side' of that impedance is the input voltage and with feedback the difference between input and feedback voltage is ideally zero.
 And zero voltage across whatever impedance is zero current.
 In practise, there is always an error current, which in typical cases is a fraction of a uA.